Okiki-Olugunna/Generational-Savings/README.md

 ## Generational DeFi Savings

-### Multisignature DeFi savings account that you can use to collectively save funds as a family for generations
+### Multi-Signature Savings Account to collectively save funds as a family for generations

 Website: <insert website link>